dawumnam/Ethereum-Solidity-SmartContracts/README.md

 ### Block Time

-- Modern computers can run a lot of hashes simultaneously, but given the target decinam number we're looking for is relative so small than entier range of our hash output.
+- Modern computers can run a lot of hashes simultaneously, but given the target decimal number we're looking for is relative so small than entire range of our hash output.
 - So even though computers are super fast, it takes some amount of time to figure out our target hash and this some amount of time is called **Block Time**
 - Ethereum has target block time of **15 seconds**.
 The variable here is that target number.
 - However, this target number fluctuates as determined by network.